 As such, it’s fair to say that the digital revolution has only begun in India, and there’s still much scope for internet penetration to increase from here.
 Rural India remains a large untapped market, since rural penetration is even lower at about 30%.
 With smartphones becoming cheaper each day and already low data prices (and micro prepaid plans), this is expected to significantly increase over the next few years.

 Like any other change, this shift towards a more a digitised India also provides an investment opportunity with high potential returns.
 While VCs have been at the forefront of this, investing heavily in e-commerce companies, food delivery services, and a host of other businesses – such investment opportunities aren’t available to common retail investors.

 However, there are also many listed companies that will benefit from this push towards digital.
 The most obvious ones are the companies providing the underlying infrastructure that’s enabling this growth – broadband companies, 4G providers like Jio & Airtel, telecom tower owners like Bharti Infratel, etc.

 But there are also numerous online-focused businesses that will benefit from this trend.
-IRCTC is a great example since it’s fresh in the mind of investors due to its recent blockbuster IPO.
+IRCTC is a great example since it’s fresh in the mind of investors due to its recent blockbuster IPO in 2019.
 It’s catering services aside, IRCTC is the flagship online ticketing platform for the Indian Railways.
 It’s growth depends not only on many people who want to use the Indian Railways, but also on how easy & convenient it is for them to book tickets online.
 Online portals like naukri.com (owned by InfoEdge) or bharatmatrimony.com (owned by Matrimony Group), and even services like JustDial are likely to see increased business as more & more Indians use smartphones & get access to the Internet.